How to Enable DKIM and SPF

-Do you know what is the DomainKeys/DKIM?
-Doppler will explain their functionality and allows you to activate to reduce the probabilities that your Emails will be considered as Spam.
+Do you know what is the DomainKeys, DKIM and SPF?
+Doppler will explain their functionality and allows you to activate them to reduce the probabilities of be considered as Spam.

 What is DomainKeys?

 DomainKeys/DKIM is an email authentication system that improves your messages’ security by reducing spam and phishing.

 If you enable DKIM and SPF in your Doppler account, you can lower the chances for your Emails to be considered Spam.

 How can you request DomainKeys and enable DKIM and SPF?